global-input/global-input-node/README.md

 ```
 nodejs  server.js
 ```
-Alternative, you can build a docker image, or download and run from [docker hub](https://cloud.docker.com/u/dilshat/repository/docker/dilshat/global_input_node).
-You may place a [the Nginx load balancer](https://cloud.docker.com/repository/docker/dilshat/global_input_nginx) in front to manage multiple instances.
+Alternative, you can build a docker image using the script the repository or download from the [docker hub](https://cloud.docker.com/u/dilshat/repository/docker/dilshat/global_input_node).
+You may place a [a Nginx load balancer](https://cloud.docker.com/repository/docker/dilshat/global_input_nginx) in front of a set of WebSocket instances to achieve the scalability.